 And when you’ve got a harmoniously colourful board happening, then you can start pulling out particular hues – if it’s for your branding, I would recommend including your palette somewhere in your mood board, and don’t forget their hex codes.
 Also, if particular colour combinations are going to be a key element of your brand, emphasise them.

-Do you have a mood board for your brand?
+Do you have one for your brand?
 Are you happy with it?
-Share it on my FB page – I’d love to see.
+Share it on my FB page – I’d love to see!
+If you’re not happy, what specific aspect are you struggling with?